dimitriLallement/ADA-Project-2019/README.md

 * Create a datastory to describe our results and analysis (if possible with interactive interface)
 * Analyze the delay reasons

-## Questions for TAs

-### Milestone 1
-* Should we focus more on data visualization or data analysis?
-    => TA answer: *Both should be a focus for the project.*
-* Is our idea fitting to the “social good” topic?
-    => TA answer: *To fit better into the "social good" theme, you could think how your idea has implications for people that are impacted from the Swiss train system.
-But the exact idea is up to you!*
-* Since the API does not provide the history of their data, we will have to build our dataset from current data.
-Will the analysis period be problematic (too few data, not representative of the annual traffic ...)?
-    => TA answer: *This is something you can only answer, but, yes, only having current data might limit possibilities of a historical analysis.*

-### Milestone 2
-* Since we changed our main idea by adding the delay prediction, is that a problem if we dropped some research questions (external features impact, shortest path, etc.)?